RodrigoGonzalez/flake8-custom-import-rules/README.rst

 Once available, it should allow you to restrict certain packages or modules to only import from the top-level package.

-These rules and flags allow you to enforce a clean and understandable structure for your project's imports, making your code more maintainable and less prone to bugs or design issues.
-Remember to review each flag and its implications carefully, and choose the ones that best suit your project's needs and design.

-**CustomImportRules class**

-The `CustomImportRules` class is designed to enforce custom import rules in a Python project.
-It is especially useful in large projects where managing the structure and dependencies of the project can become difficult.
-This class uses `flake8`, a Python tool for enforcing coding style, to enforce these custom rules.
-It inspects each import statement in the codebase and checks whether it violates any of the defined rules.

-**Import Restriction Flags**

-The import restriction flags are defined as fields in the `CustomImportRules` class.
-Each flag corresponds to a specific rule that can be enforced in the codebase.
-These are the flags and their use cases:

-The use of these flags is highly dependent on the specific needs and coding standards of your project.
-They provide a means to enforce certain styles or practices, but may not be necessary or beneficial in all cases.
-It's important to consider the trade-offs and potential impacts before deciding to use these restrictions.

 **Example Configurations**
 --------------------------